【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 For Zapier’s case, the visitors are likely to be using several apps to help them work.
 They can look up the apps they are currently using, and Zapier will come up with templates they offer.
 The suggestions are highly personalized, as each visitors might have a different repetitive task they want help with.

-Another common way of encountering your brand is when they are searching for ways to improve on their current work.
-You can write blogs about a lifestyle your brand embraces, without hard-selling your service right at the front.
-This is a good practice for inbound marketing, as you are creating content of good value to those who agree with your morals and work ethics.
-This group of similar minds will be potential customers of your service!
+Another common way of encountering your brand through website is when they are searching for ways to improve on their current work style.
+You can write blogs about a lifestyle that matches with your brand or product's big idea, without hard-selling your service right at the front.
+This is a persuasive practice to apply in SaaS inbound marketing, as you are creating content leading your visitors to resonate with your morals and intention of creating the product or service.
+The group of similar minds you attract will have a high chance of being potential customers of your service!

 Since Zapier is all about efficiency and focusing on the important things for your work, they have a section labelled “Productivity”, promoting the work style that fits with Zapier’s mindset.
 A wide range of content is listed under this category, from advising on how to better improve focus, to theories of learning from other groups in the society.
 The content is kept lighthearted and less instructional, but all promote a way of life, embracing the efficiency and increase in productivity from an automated system.